MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 - If your current server has eight CPU cores and 64 GB of memory, it’s best to choose an instance  based on the Standard_E8ds_v4 SKU.
 - If your current database environment uses Read Replicas, use Azure Database for MySQL flexible server read replicas.

-Depending on the results of your benchmark testing, you may decide to use different instance sizes and counts in production.
+Depending on the results of your benchmark testing, you might decide to use different instance sizes and counts in production.
 However, it’s still a good practice to ensure that the initial specifications of test instances are close to your current server specifications to provide a more accurate, “apples-to-apples” comparison.

 #### Server configuration

 If the application/benchmark requires that certain database features be enabled, then prior to running the benchmark test, adjust the server parameters accordingly.
-For example, you may need to:
+For example, you might need to:

-- Set a non-default server time zone.
+- Set a nondefault server time zone.
 - Set a custom “max_connections” parameter if the default value isn't sufficient.
 - Configure the thread pool if your Azure Database for MySQL flexible server instance is running version 8.0.
 - Enable Slow Query Logs if you expect to use them in production so you can analyze any bottleneck queries.

-Other parameters, such as those related to the size of various database buffers and caches, are already pre-tuned in Azure Database for MySQL flexible server, and you can initially leave them set at their default values.
+Other parameters, such as those related to the size of various database buffers and caches, are already pretuned in Azure Database for MySQL flexible server, and you can initially leave them set at their default values.
 While you can modify them, it’s best to avoid making server parameter changes unless your performance benchmarks show that a given change does in fact improve performance.

 When performing tests comparing Azure Database for MySQL flexible server to other database products, be sure to enable all features that you expect to use in production on your test databases.
-For example, if you don’t enable zone redundant HA, backups, and Read Replicas in your test environment, then your results may not accurately reflect real-world performance.
+For example, if you don’t enable zone redundant HA, backups, and Read Replicas in your test environment, then your results might not accurately reflect real-world performance.

 ### Client-specific recommendations

 All performance benchmarks involve the use of a client, so regardless of your chosen benchmarking methodology, be sure to consider the following client-side recommendations.

 - Make sure client instances exist in the same Azure Virtual Network (VNet) as the Azure Database for MySQL flexible server instance you're testing.
 For latency-sensitive applications, it’s a good practice to place client instances in the same Availability Zone (AZ) as the database server.
-- If a production application is expected to run on multiple instances (e.g., an app server fleet behind a Load Balancer), it’s a good practice to use multiple client instances when performing the benchmark.
+- If a production application is expected to run on multiple instances (for example, an app server fleet behind a Load Balancer), it’s a good practice to use multiple client instances when performing the benchmark.
 - Ensure that all client instances have adequate compute, memory, I/O, and network capacity to handle the benchmark.
 In other words, the clients must be able to produce requests faster than the database engine can handle them.
 All operating systems provide diagnostic tools (such as “top”, “htop”, “dstat” or “iostat” on Linux) that can help you diagnose resource utilization on client instances.
-It's strongly recommended that you leverage these tools and ensure that all client instances always have spare CPU, memory, network, and IO capacity while the benchmark is running.
+It's recommended that you use these tools and ensure that all client instances always have spare CPU, memory, network, and IO capacity while the benchmark is running.

-Note that even with a very large SKU, a single client instance may not always be able to generate requests quickly enough to saturate the database.
-Depending on the test configuration, Azure Database for MySQL flexible server can be capable of handling hundreds of thousands of read/write requests per second, which may be more than a single client can accommodate.
+Even with a large SKU, a single client instance might not always be able to generate requests quickly enough to saturate the database.
+Depending on the test configuration, Azure Database for MySQL flexible server can be capable of handling hundreds of thousands of read/write requests per second, which might be more than a single client can accommodate.
 To avoid client-side contention during heavy performance tests, it’s therefore a common practice to run a benchmark from multiple client instances in parallel.

 > [!IMPORTANT]
 > If you’re benchmarking your application using a traffic generator script or third-party tool (such as Apache Benchmark, Apache JMeter, or Siege), you should also evaluate the instance on which the tool is running using the recommendations called out previously.